innot/PET-Digital-Simulation/README.md

 So trying to run anything on the simulated PET requires quite a bit of patience.
 Even getting to the BASIC ready prompt takes about 2 minutes.

-The speed could be improved a bit by dropping schematics accuracy and replacing components with faster substitutes - e.g. replacing the 16 RAM chips with a single RAM simulation.
-But the goal of this simulation is not speed but signal accuracy 😊
+The speed could probably be improved a bit by dropping schematics accuracy and replacing components with faster substitutes - e.g. replacing the 16 RAM chips with a single RAM simulation.
+But the goal of this simulation is schematic accuracy, not speed 😊

 ## Compatibility